Who we are

 Neil Williams is an interdisciplinary philosopher, based at the University of Southampton.
 In his research he works with other academics and environmental practitioners to explore the concepts, values, and attitudes which underpin the rights of nature.
 Through sharing knowledge and organising events, he works to support the development of local rights of nature campaigns in the UK.
 In 2023 he led the formation of the River Rights Network, which brings together river rights campaigners from across the UK to coordinate and share best practice with each other.

-(Stewardship Group)
+(Steering Group)

 Marzia Briel-Barr is a qualified South African Attorney specialised in Commercial Law, bringing over 15 years of global regulatory and governance experience to Academia.
 With career experience in Legal, Compliance, Regulation and Governance roles, first in financial services but more recently in the Public Science and Engineering sector.
 The key themes of her academic research include nature-centric Governance ecosystems, AI Regulation, Intellectual Property and Research Policy.